dcloudio/hbuilderx-extension-docs/en/Tutorial/App/hosting.md

 - The maximum storage usage of web hosting is 2GB
 - The maximum limit for a single file is 50MB

-### Word Interpretation
+### Glossary

 **CDN return-to-source traffic**

-Refers to the traffic generated when the CDN return-to-source storage after CDN acceleration is turned on.
+Refers to the traffic generated when the CDN request files\functions\codes from original web hosting after CDN acceleration is turned on.

 <!--
 ### Tencent Cloud Price List